Skip to main content

 2. attach the resulting Input to the fil port, and

-3. within Execute Python, enable the parameter Use File Input Connector.
+3. with the focus on Execute Python, click on Parameters and enable the parameter Use File Input Connector.

 Execute Python via an external file